stephomi/nomadsculpt.com/manual/docs/interface.md

 * `Buffer reuse` - Debug option

 ### Performance
+* `Multicore general` - Debug option
+* `Multicore sculpting` - Debug option
 * `Partial Drawing` - Experimental feature!
 Use if you are sculpting a relatively small part of a high poly mesh.
 It should make the sculpting smoother, but you should not enable wireframe!
 Also it might add visual artifacts during brush strokes.
-* `Multicore sculpting` - Debug option

-### Dev
+### Feature
 * `Flip quad split (on tap)` -  Debug option
-* `App review popup` - Debug option
 * `Join: merge radius` - Vertices will be automatically welded if they are close enough when meshes are joined.
 You can adjust the radius with this slider.

+### Debug
+* `Logs` - Popup a log view
+* `App review popup` - Debug option
+* `FPS` - add a frames-per-second counter to the viewport stats.